huaweicloud/terraform-provider-huaweicloud/docs/resources/as_group.md

 * `description` - (Optional, String) Specifies the description of the AS group.
   The value can contain 0 to 256 characters.

-* `agency_name` - (Optional, String, ForceNew) Specifies the IAM agency name.
-Changing this creates a new group.
+* `agency_name` - (Optional, String) Specifies the IAM agency name.
+If you change the agency, the new agency will be available for ECSs scaled out after the change.

 * `delete_publicip` - (Optional, Bool) Specifies whether to delete the elastic IP address bound to the instances of AS group when deleting the instances.
 The options are `true` and `false`.